schmeekygeek/backend-book/src/book/2-introduction-to-backend-development.md

 ```{=latex}
 \end{center}
 ```
-He comes back after some time to give you the ever-saddening news that the restaurant is out of noodles and asks if you would like some rice instead.
-You agree and then he disappears again.
-He comes back after sometime to serve you your desired rice.
+He returns after some time to give you the ever-saddening news that the restaurant is out of noodles and asks if you would like some rice instead.
+You agree, and he serves you rice a few minutes later.

 *What just happened?* To put it bluntly, the customer is the user.
 The waiter is the website that the user is going to interact with, and the kitchen is the server that the waiter will make requests to.
 When the server receives the request of noodles, it checks the refrigerator to see if it has the stock for said noodles or not.
 Here the refrigerator is the database, where all the ingredients of the kitchen are stored.
 This is obviously an oversimplification, but you get the idea.